andrei-papou/andrei-papou/README.md

 ### Hi there 👋

-I am a Machine Learning Engineer mostly focused on Ranking & Search (at work) and NLP (on [Kaggle](https://www.kaggle.com/andreippv)) problems.
-Currently working as ML Engineer at Google.
-Feel free to reach me via andrei.v.papou@gmail.com.
+I am a Machine Learning Engineer at Google and a [Kaggle Master](https://www.kaggle.com/andreippv)).
+Feel free to reach out to me at andrei.v.papou@gmail.com.

 <!--
 **andrei-papou/andrei-papou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.